Is Microsoft undervalued based on future cash flows and its price relative to the stock market?

 Management is one of the most important areas of a company.
 We look at unreasonable CEO compensation, how long the team and board of directors have been around for and insider trading.

 Mr. Satya Nadella has been the Chief Executive Officer of Microsoft Corporation since February 4, 2014.
 Mr. Nadella joined Microsoft in 1992 and served leadership roles in both enterprise and consumer businesses across Microsoft for over 22 years.
 He served as Executive Vice President of Cloud & and Enterprise Engineering Group at Microsoft Corporation until February 4, 2014 and President of Server & Tools since February 9, 2011 until February 4, 2014.
 He led the transformation to the cloud infrastructure and services business, which outperformed the market and took share from competition.
 Mr. Nadella and his team delivered the “Cloud OS”, Microsoft’s next generation backend platform.
-He served as Senior Vice President of Research & Development for the Online Services Division at Microsoft Corporation until February 9, 2011 and also served as Vice President of Microsoft Business Division.
+He served as Senior Vice President of Research & Development for the Online Services Division at Microsoft Corporation until February 9, 2011.
 Mr. Nadella led Microsoft's engineering efforts in the Online Services Division, which includes the Search (Live Search), Portal (MSN) and Advertising platforms.
 He served as the Head of Dynamics Business Software Development at Microsoft Corporation and also served as its Corporate Vice President of Microsoft Business Solutions (MBS) and Search & Advertising Platform Group.
 Mr. Nadella became part of Business Solutions when the division was formed by combining the bCentral, Great Plains and Navision a/s groups.
 During his six years in MBS, he was responsible for Microsoft Dynamics ERP and the creation of Microsoft Dynamics CRM and Microsoft Office Small Business product lines.
 Before that, he served as General Manager for the Commerce Platforms Group and led the development efforts for Microsoft Commerce Server and Microsoft BizTalk Server.
 He was also a key member of several advanced technology incubation efforts inside Microsoft, including interactive television (ITV) and digital rights management (DRM).
 His first assignment at Microsoft Corporation was in the Windows Developer Relations group, where he was a Program Manager.
 Prior to Microsoft, Mr. Nadella served as a Member of the technology staff at Sun Microsystems Inc. He has been a Trustee of Fred Hutchinson Cancer Research Center since July 11, 2016.
 He has been a Non-Independent Director of Microsoft Corporation since February 4, 2014.
 He serves as a Director of BravoSolution US, Inc. He has been a Director of Starbucks Corporation since March 22, 2017.
-He serves as a Member of Advisory Board at Nirvaha, Inc. He served as a Director of Riverbed Technology, Inc. from March 1, 2013 to February 2014.
+He served as a Director of Riverbed Technology, Inc. from March 1, 2013 to February 2014.
 He served as a Director of Intelliprep Technologies Inc. Mr. Nadella earned a Bachelor's degree in Electrical Engineering from Mangalore University, a Master's degree in Computer Science from the University of Wisconsin, Milwaukee and a Master’s degree in Business Administration from the University of Chicago.

 - CEO's compensation has been consistent with company performance over the past year.